kdluu/bookLibrary/README.md

 the	start,	all	books	are	available.
 7. Use	the file	"books.txt" on	the	server	side in	order	to	save	availability	and	borrowedBy	attributes	for each	book

+// TODO:

+1. Create login.html and login.js to validate user.
+2. If username and password = 'admin', then login as #librarian, if login username starts with U*****, then login as #undergraduate students.
+  a. #librarian has ability to add book to library.
+(Note: librarian could not borrow book.)
+  b. #undergraduate students could borrow up to 2 books at a time.
+And should return those books, before borrow different ones.
+The cell that contains a book has been borrowed should change to blue (or different color), and turn back to white when the user return the book.
+3. After login, user will be direct to booksLibrary.html.
+Each group of user will have different view of booksLibrary.html.
+In booksLibrary.html, first, it will be generate by getbooks.php from books.txt, then the html file will be populate by librarian if needed.